 - i.
 As detailed in 25 C.F.R. § 543.23(d)(1) the Tribe must engage a CPA to complete an Agreed Upon Procedures (AUP) Audit and report the findings to the NIGC within one hundred twenty (120) days of the gaming operation's fiscal year end.
 Additionally, 25 C.F.R. § 571 requires each tribe to prepare an Audited Financial Statement which is also due within one hundred twenty (120) days of the gaming operation's fiscal year end. - ii.
 With regard to the reporting deadlines for audited financial statements and Agreed Upon Procedure reports, NIGC encourages submissions within 30 days of the audit and report original due dates. - iii.
-Please contact your NIGC regional office if you anticipate not meeting the 120-day deadline for reporting. - 12.
-Question: What level of tribal gaming commission and casino oversight is required by the NIGC for suspended casino operations?
-At what point does the Gaming Commission fall below required regulatory minimums, and what is the NIGC's guidance when circumstances related to the COVID-19 pandemic cause the TGRA personnel and resources to drop below minimums?
+Please contact your NIGC regional office if you anticipate not meeting the 120-day deadline for reporting. - 17.
+Question: What steps should be taken if the internal audit required under 25 C.F.R 543.23 cannot be completed due to the COVID-19 pandemic?